jeromebrule/Nextjs_lab/README.md

 ### Testing

 ```
 I had issues during the config of JEST.
+I did wrote two simple test.
+One for Frontend and one for the API.
 ```

 ### Deployment